 International Wolf Center

 Ely is a north woods town at the edge of a wilderness of lakes and woods, native habitat for grey wolves.
 These animals are the focus of the International Wolf Center in Ely.
 The center has fascinating exhibits on wolf behavior, communication and mythology, as well as a resident pack of wolves that can be observed through a large window.
 It also offers a wide variety of education programs, including learning vacations.

-Twelve learning vacation packages, including lodging, are offered this spring and summer, with several different focuses, including wolf behavior, wolf research, family trips, and a Minnesota Master Naturalist course.
-They include field trips to howl at wild wolves in the area, in hopes of eliciting a response, and to a bear sanctuary to observe wild bears, in addition to learning about wolves and observing the pack at the Wolf Center.
-One is a canoeing and camping trip into the Boundary Waters.
+Several learning vacation packages, including lodging, are offered throughout the year, with several different focuses, including wolf behavior, wolf research and family weekends.
+They include field trips to howl at wild wolves in the area, in hopes of eliciting a response, in addition to learning about wolves and observing the pack at the Wolf Center.

 Trips designed for families include games and crafts to engage kids.
-Others are designed for grandparents and their grandchildren, offered through Exploritas (formerly known as Elderhostel).
+Others are designed for grandparents and their grandchildren, offered through Road Scholar (formerly known as Elderhostel).

-The programs range from three days to a week.
-Program fees start at about $350, more for longer trips, and includes meals and lodging.
+The programs range from two days to a week.
+Program fees range from under $100 to several hundred, including meals and lodging.

 The New York Mills Regional Cultural Center recently initiated a folk school offering a range of classes, mostly three to four hours long, teaching various arts and home crafts, including painting, pottery, weaving, dance, gardening, winemaking, and cheese making.
 This arts center in a rural town in central Minnesota may be best known for its annual “Great American Think-Off,” an everyman’s competition focusing on different philosophical question each year.
 The cultural center also offers artists’ retreats, a gallery and various performances.
 Watch for additional classes as the folk school evolves.